Poster Children: Music

 Poster Children usually write their music collectively, leaving Rick to create lyrics after the fact.
 During the band's formative years, they wrote and recorded with a different drummer for each album.
 This resulted in a fluctuating style that touched on pop punk, post hardcore, what the band refers to as "post wave", and new wave revival.
 Their music is made up of angular, overdriven guitar parts, strong basslines, and powerful yet intricate drums.
 The typical Poster Children song is high-energy and hard, yet melodic, and they often use unusual time signatures.
 Rick Valentin's lyrics are by turns witty and introspective, often obliquely related to political issues.

 Poster Children have not had much commercial success or industry recognition, but critics consistently describe the band as catchy, impressive, and underrated.
-Despite their longevity, "the Poster Children don't have it in them to make a bad album".
+Despite their longevity, "the Poster Children don't have it in them to make a bad album", according to Christopher Hess in a 2000 record review.
 The band's "unique brand of smart pop-punk" makes them "definitely one of the more underrated college-rock bands to emerge in the '90s".